SongW-SW/GatorST/README.md

 random_seeds = range(10)
 ```

-To reproduce the results in an end-to-end manner, execute the main script to train and evaluate across datasets:
+To reproduce the results in an end-to-end manner, execute the main script to train and evaluate across datasets.
+The seeds are pre-defined in the main.py file.

 ```bash
 python main.py